susiteemu/startpoint/README.md

 Available Commands:
-  help        Help about any command profiles    Start up a tui application to manage profiles requests    Start up a tui application to manage and run requests run         Run a http request from workspace
+  help        Help about any command profiles    Start up a TUI application to manage profiles requests    Start up a TUI application to manage and run requests run         Run a http request from workspace
 ```